nasa/Transform-to-Open-Science-Book/index.md

 ## TOPS and the Year of Open Science

+2023 is the Year Of Open Science!
+Learn more about Federal Year of Open science at [https://open.science.gov/](https://open.science.gov/).

-2023 is the Year Of Open Science, a NASA initiative to spark change and inspire open science engagement through events and activities that will shift the current paradigm and change practices. *The Transform to Open Science (TOPS) community coordinates efforts designed to rapidly transform agencies, organizations, and communities.*
+At NASA, we hope that the Year of Open Science will spark change and inspire open science engagement through events and activities that will shift the current paradigm and change practices. *The Transform to Open Science (TOPS) community coordinates efforts designed to rapidly transform agencies, organizations, and communities.*

 ## Join the TOPS Mailing List
 Please join the TOPS [email list](https://docs.google.com/forms/d/e/1FAIpQLSeb_6PdbaPYFcVwXWgMJ053Q_pF2rW2YOu51Qmrh5nWaRYc7Q/viewform) to hear about further activities.
 If you are ready to become more involved or have an idea for a collaboration, you can [contact us using this form](https://docs.google.com/forms/d/1XcjQU9vYyXAMmJFdB6H021PFypGYWbNKvNR_em5q2UY).